Bunkai9448/digipet_PSP/RE_Guide.md

 - Minimize the debugger window or move it aside and open a system menu in the emulator (For example, with sceUtilitySavedataInitStart(), click "continue" at the main screen).

 - The emulator will freeze in this step.
 Don't worry, it just means the breakpoint has been reached.
+This is the address to copy for the define part in armips.

- Now, we need to see what were the parameters passed to the subroutine (which is the actual code we need to patch).
+- Now, we need to see what were the parameters passed to the subroutine (which is the actual code we need to patch).
 The stack frames are in charge of that task in the code.

 - Once it breaks (freezes), go to the stack frames tab at the bottom, see image:
 ![Stack Frames](https://imgur.com/ocsly9v.png)

 - In the stack frames, double click in the second row.
-It will show us the code that leads to sceUtilitySavedataInitStart()
+It will show us the code that leads to sceUtilitySavedataInitStart().
+This is the address to copy for the edit part in armips.
 ![Code we wanted](https://imgur.com/sp6A83G.png)

 ### Ghidra

+*You can use ghidra to find the sceImposeSetLanguageMode, and to double-check any of the previous addresses*

 - Now open ghidra, if it's the first time you'll get welcome with gh_00 In Ghidra go to File > New Project (ctrl+n)